Six questions to ask yourself before reconciling with your ex

-Did the relationship really fulfill your needs on a day to day basis, was he or she emotionally there for you?
+Did the relationship really fulfil your needs on a day-to-day basis, was he or she emotionally there for you?
 Did your ex look out for your welfare and happiness – and vice versa?
-Were the relationship foundations in place.
-Relationship foundations include: Love (erotic, friendship, caring), Trust, Respect, Willingness to Communicate/Resolve Conflict, Empathy (understanding how the other person is feeling) and Commitment – if they aren’t there – Don’t go back!
+Were the relationship foundations in place?
+Relationship foundations include Love (erotic, friendship, caring), Trust, Respect, Willingness to Communicate/Resolve Conflict, Empathy (understanding how the other person is feeling) and Commitment – if they aren’t there – Don’t go back!

-2. Have you overcome went wrong the first time?
+2. Have you overcome what went wrong the first time?

 If the basics were in place but the relationship faltered – ask yourself honestly what went wrong…Do you both agree on what went wrong – chances are if you don’t that reconciling won’t work.
 Sometimes relationships are tested by factors that are outside of your control.
 Like living long distances away from each other because of work.
 If you both think there are things in the way that can be changed, then quite simply change them.
 You only live once so what are you waiting for?